 - Add the rest of the wet ingredients and stir to mix.½ cup almond milk, ¼ cup cashew butter, ¼ cup maple syrup

 - Now, add all dry ingredients into the bowl and gently combine until a batter forms.
-The batter will be slightly thicker than regular brownie batter.1 cup oat flour, ½ cup chocolate protein powder, ½ cup cocoa powder, 2 teaspoons baking powder, ⅓ cup dark chocolate chips
+The batter will be slightly thicker than regular brownie batter but still fairly easy to stir.1 cup oat flour, ½ cup chocolate protein powder, ½ cup cocoa powder, 2 teaspoons baking powder, ⅓ cup dark chocolate chips

 - Transfer batter to the baking pan, and gently smooth it down using a spatula or back of a spoon.
 Optionally, top with more chocolate chips.

-- Bake for 22-25 minutes, or until a toothpick comes out fairly clean.
+- Bake for 22-25 minutes, or until a toothpick comes out fairly clean with a few moist crumbs clinging.
 Let it cool completely before slicing and serving.

 Notes